sass/sass-site/source/documentation/at-rules/forward.md

   }
 {% endcodeExample %}

-{% markdown %}
 ## Adding a Prefix

 Because module members are usually used with [a namespace][], short and simple names are usually the most readable option.
 But those names might not make sense outside the module they're defined in, so `@forward` has the option of adding an extra prefix to all the members it forwards.

 This is written `@forward "<url>" as <prefix>-*`, and it adds the given prefix to the beginning of every mixin, function, and variable name forwarded by the module.
 For example, if the module defines a member named `reset` and it's forwarded `as list-*`, downstream stylesheets will refer to it as `list-reset`.

 [a namespace]: /documentation/at-rules/use#loading-members
-{% endmarkdown %}

 {% codeExample 'prefix' %}
   // src/_list.scss